joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6354612/2025/05/18/astros-hayden-wesneski-tommy-john-surgery/

 **What's at stake in Premier League final week: Champions League, Europa League, Golden Boot and more**\
-`Everything is still up for grabs in the last few days of the English top-flight season`\
+`Everything that's still up for grabs in the last seven days of this English top-flight season`\
 https://nytimes.com/athletic/6365580/2025/05/18/premier-league-final-week-whats-at-stake/

 **Biden Is Diagnosed With an Aggressive Form of Prostate Cancer**\